Office of Military and Veterans Affairs

 Kentucky National Guard Tuition Award Program

 Active members of the Kentucky National Guard can utilize the Kentucky National Guard Tuition Award Program if they meet all eligibility criteria with the National Guard.
 Members must maintain all minimum standards, be eligible for all positive personnel actions, and have completed basic training or its equivalent.
 Eligible members will be awarded up to in-state tuition for full or part-time study at any Kentucky public college while funds are available.
 Members must apply to utilize the Kentucky National Guard Tuition Award Program each semester.
-The deadline to apply for the Summer and Fall semesters is April 1, and the deadline to apply for the Winter and Spring semesters is October 1.
+The deadline to apply for the Fall semester is April 1, and the deadline to apply for the Spring semester is October 1.
 The application is available online at https://ky.ngb.army.mil/tuitionstudent.
 For additional information, members can contact the Boone National Guard at (502) 607-1039.

 Survivors’ and Dependents’ Educational Assistance

 DEA (Chapter 35) provides education and training opportunities to eligible dependents and survivors of certain veterans.
 For more information on DEA eligibility visit www.vets.gov.